National organisations

 Stepping Up

-The Stepping Up website was created with young people and medical professionals to help young people prepare to move to adult healthcare.
+The Stepping Up website was created to help young people prepare to move to adult healthcare.

-The Transition Stages will help guide you from just starting to think about moving to adult services, right through to making the move.
-The Transition Guide will help you prepare and a range of other useful information, personal stories and checklists will help you know what to expect, and how to find support.
+The Transition Stages will guide you from starting to think about moving to adult services, right through to making the move.
+The Transition Guide will help you prepare.
+A range of other useful information, personal stories, and checklists will help you know what to expect, and how to find support.

 Stress Control